-Starting a cookie business can be a fun and rewarding way to turn your baking hobby into a full-time career.
+Starting to sell cookies can be a fun and rewarding way to turn your baking hobby into a full-time career.
 It can also be a lucrative business venture, provided you take the time to do your research and plan accordingly.

 10 Steps to Launching a New Cookie Business

-The first step in launching a cookie business is to identify the type of cookie business you want to launch.
+The first step in launching a cookie company is to identify the type of business you want to launch.
 You might choose from the following types among others:

-Home-based business: This is the most common type of cookie business.
+Home-based or homemade cookie business: This is the most common type of cookie company.
 Home-based businesses are typically small businesses that operate out of the owner’s home.

 Storefront business: A storefront business is a brick-and-mortar location where customers enter to purchase cookies.

-Give your cookie business an identity so people will think of it as a well-known and respected brand.
-You can take the name of your cookie business from your industry, focus on a geographical location, or use your own name among other options.
+Give your business an identity so people will think of it as a well-known and respected brand.
+You can take the name of your company from your industry, focus on a geographical location, or use your own name among other options.

-There are several possible types of business models for a cookie business including:
+There are several possible types of business models including: